Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 ![CCP](../../../img/wso_comm_control_panel.jpg)

-The Communication Control Panel provides selection and mode of the [UHF radio](../../../systems/nav_com/uhf.md) in the aircraft.
+The Communication Control Panel provides a selection and mode of the [UHF radio](../../../systems/nav_com/uhf.md) in the aircraft.

 ### Command Buttons